igorfala/python-microsoft-health/README.rst

 ::
   from MicrosoftHealth import MHOauth2Client, MH mhOauthObject = MHOauth2Client(client_id = mh_key, client_secret = mh_secret)
-client_id, and client_secret are provided by Under Armour when registering your application
+client_id, and client_secret are provided by Microsoft Health when registering your application
 ::
   url, state = mhOauthObject.authorize_token_url(mh_callback_url)
 Let the user open the *url*.
 Save the *state* to the database. call_back_url is the url that you set when registering your app.
 The user will be redirected to it after giving the app access to their account.
-Under Armour will do a get request to that url with a code.
+Microsoft Health will do a get request to that url with a code.
 The code is used to get the token.
 ::
   tokenInfo = mhOauthObject.fetch_access_token(code)

 tokenInfo contains all the info needed (access token, refresh token, etc.)
-When getting the token info from Under Armour, save it to the database for later use.
+When getting the token info from Microsoft Health, save it to the database for later use.
 ::
   mhObject = MH(client_id = mh_key, client_secret = mh_secret, access_token=access_token)
-Call the *mhObject* methods to interact with Under Armour API.
+Call the *mhObject* methods to interact with Microsoft Health API.
 Example:
 ::
   profile = mhObject.user_profile_get(user_id=mh_user_id)